Raspberry Pi Usage Instructions

 mainsailos

-, not upgrading the kernel. - The Raspberry Pi can use all interfaces!!!
+, rather than upgrading the kernel. - All interfaces on the Raspberry Pi can be used!!!

-- Note: The kernel version of the system used by the Raspberry Pi must be greater than
+- Note: The system kernel version used on the Raspberry Pi must be greater than

 5.17.x

-Pre-installed TFTV2 system download link for Raspberry Pi
+Download Link for Pre-installed TFTV2 System for Raspberry Pi

 -